fiduswriter/vivliostyle-pdf/README.md

   and its source can be extracted with any PDF tool (`pdfdetach`, Acrobat's attachments panel, etc.).

-## Limitations (prototype)
+## Limitations

-- **Approximate baselines**: text is placed at `rect.bottom − descent(fontSize)` with fontkit metrics, which can be off by a fraction of a point versus the browser's true line boxes.
+- **Approximate baselines**: text is placed at `rect.bottom − descent(fontSize)`
+  using fontkit metrics, which can be off by a fraction of a point versus the browser's true line boxes.
+This is intentionally kept rather than a shared per-line baseline, because each run's measured rect already reflects its own line box and descent (forcing one baseline would regress sized runs).
-- **Two font families of fallback**: text maps to the document's own `@font-face` fonts (any family/weight/style the style declares; the standard weight ranges and italic/oblique are matched per CSS Fonts 4).
-When no rule matches (or its font could not be embedded, e.g. WOFF2), text falls back to Libertinus Serif (Regular/Bold/Italic/BoldItalic) or Libertinus Mono Regular.
-WOFF is embedded server-side-free (unwrapped in pure JS); WOFF2 is not yet embeddable.
-Adding a fallback family means: drop the TTFs into `public/fonts/` and add entries to `FALLBACK_FONT_FILES` in `src/pdf-emitter.ts`.
+- **Fallback fonts**: text maps to the document's own `@font-face` fonts (any family/weight/style; weight ranges and italic/oblique matched per CSS Fonts 4, vivliostyle `Fnt_n` aliases stripped).
+When nothing matches — or a configured font can't be embedded — text falls back to Libertinus Serif (Regular/Bold/Italic/BoldItalic) or Libertinus Mono Regular.
+WOFF is unwrapped to sfnt in pure JS and embedded; **WOFF2 and font collections are not yet embeddable** (they still influence layout via the browser, so positions are right, but the glyphs come from the fallback font).
+To add a fallback family, drop the TTFs into `public/fonts/` and extend `FALLBACK_FONT_FILES` in `src/pdf-emitter.ts`.
-- **Link annotations are invisible**: external URI links and internal GoTo links (TOC, cross references) are clickable, but they are drawn with `Border: [0,0,0]` and no highlight — and since **underlines are not painted** (`text-decoration: underline` is dropped; line-through IS drawn), links appear as colored-only text.
-- **Small caps are synthesized**: lowercase letters are drawn as uppercase glyphs at 80% size, fitted to the measured word width.
-Real `smcp` glyph substitution is not available through pdf-lib/@pdfme/pdf-lib.
+- **Small caps are synthesized**: lowercase is drawn as uppercase at 80% size, fitted to the measured width; real `smcp` glyph substitution isn't available through pdf-lib/@pdfme/pdf-lib.
-- **Partial painting**: backgrounds and borders are drawn in document order — a simplification of the CSS stacking model.
-Only solid borders and solid background colors are painted; no border-radius, shadows, gradients, or outlines.
+- **Partial painting**: backgrounds/borders are painted in document order — a simplification of the CSS stacking model.
+Solid, dashed, dotted and double borders and solid background colors are drawn, with rounded corners on background fills; box-shadow, text-shadow, gradients, outlines, and groove/ridge/inset/outset borders are not.
-- **SVGs are rasterized** (2x canvas), not kept vector.
+- **SVGs are rasterized** (2× canvas), not kept vector.
-- **List markers are synthesized** approximations (decimal/disc/circle, right-aligned left of the item box), since vivliostyle's internal `::marker` rendering leaves no DOM text.
-- Words that wrap across lines (e.g. at hyphens) are re-grouped per line fragment by character measurement; browser-inserted hyphenation hyphens would not be reproduced.
-- `text-transform: capitalize` is not reproduced.
+- **Browser-inserted hyphenation** hyphens are not in the DOM, so a line broken at an auto-hyphen is drawn without the hyphen glyph.
+- **Marker image sizing**: `list-style-image` markers are embedded at their natural size; if a browser scales them (e.g. `::marker` with a sized image) the PDF uses the intrinsic size instead.
-- No tagged PDF structure (accessibility).
+- **No tagged PDF structure** (accessibility).

 ## Next steps

-- Calibrate sup/sub baselines per line (per-character range pass) instead of the descent heuristic.
+- `sup`/`sub` (and mixed-size runs) keep the per-run descent heuristic; a line-dominant shared baseline is intentionally not applied because it would regress sized runs (see FEATURES.md §9).
-- Border-radius on bordered boxes (backgrounds are rounded already); groove/ ridge/inset/outset border styles; box-shadow/text-shadow/outline.
+- Border-radius on bordered outlines (backgrounds are rounded already);
-- Marker image sizing: `list-style-image` markers are embedded at their natural size (Chromium may scale them); fine-grained sizing is future work.
+  groove/ridge/inset/outset border styles; box-shadow/text-shadow/outline.
 - Math via MathLive/SVG (inline + display equations) instead of native MathML token copying.
 - Per-codepoint glyph fallback (Latin/CJK inside a script font whose cut lacks